 The surgery itself is straightforward; we amputate the last joint of the front claws being careful not to cut through bone or the nearby pads.

 In the past, the bleeding was controlled with either a suture or by cautery which led to a fairly high incidence of post-op tissue irritation caused by the stitch or pain and tissue sloughing caused by the cautery.
 But now we have surgical super glue which is very successful; painless, effective, self dissolving, and with the added bonus of sealing the wound.
-Even more effective and successful is laser surgery, but most vets, including me, don't have surgical lasers yet.
+Even more effective and successful, if your vet has one is laser surgery.

 Removal of the tourniquets and bandaging if needed